 - Small amounts of magnesium, manganese, copper, iron, zinc, phosphorus, and vitamin A.

 As you can see, they come filled with nutrition.
 Nevertheless, for hamsters, the amount of fat in this fruit is too just too much.
 They CAN eat and digest them, but it’s not recommended.
-A few bites of avocado contains enough calories to give your hamster its complete daily caloric allowance.
+A few bites of avocado contain enough calories to give your hamster its complete daily caloric allowance.
 This makes it very easy to overfeed your hamster when you’re giving them this regularly.
 This can result in your hamster becoming obese which comes with all sorts of underlying health problems.

 For instance, to demonstrate how easy it is to overfeed your hamster on avocado: A hamster weighing 90 grams needs around 25 calories per day.
 If you give him 15 grams of avocado he’s already consumed 24 calories, which is pretty much his entire daily calorie allowance.